swiftlang/swift-package-manager/Documentation/Usage.md

 ```

+**Note:** For Windows-only packages `pkgConfig` should be omitted as
-**Note:** If you don't want to use the `pkgConfig` parameter you can pass the
+`pkg-config` is not expected to be available.
+If you don't want to use the
-path of a directory containing the library using the `-L` flag in command line
+`pkgConfig` parameter you can pass the path of a directory containing the
-when building your app instead:
+library using the `-L` flag in the command line when building your package
+instead.

     example$ swift build -Xlinker -L/usr/local/lib/